leoelicos/Video-Gaming-Hub/README.md

 `npm run build`

-4. Start the development server:
+4. Start the development server from the client folder:

 `npm run develop`